flipperdevices/flipperzero-firmware/README.md

 - Packet Monitor: Show WiFi packet density on a given channel using a time bar graph
 - Deauth Sniff: Detect deauthentication packets sent on all channels
 - Draw: Just doodle on the screen or whatever
-- Update Firmware: Update Marauder firmware over the air via web interface
+- Update Firmware: Update Marauder firmware over the air via web interface or with SD card

-### Developing
-- Emulate Bluetooth: Emulate a bluetooth device with a specific name
+- Save PCAP files to SD card

 # Do It Yourself